headak002/Recon-Tool/README.md

-# Recon-VAPT Tool
+# Vul-Rec Tool

-The Recon-VAPT Tool is a comprehensive and user-friendly application designed for security assessments and reconnaissance tasks.
+The Vul-Rec Tool is a comprehensive and user-friendly application designed for security assessments and reconnaissance tasks.
 It provides utilities for vulnerability scanning, reconnaissance, and reporting.

 ---